engage

 Securing qualified leads is the fountainhead that fuels enterprise.
-Ideally, all other business activities play supporting roles to this objective.
+Ideally, all other business activities play supporting roles in this objective.
 The significance of this concept can’t be overstated.

-Many digital marketing professionals couple slippery jargon with a diverse bag of tricks to justify their pay grade.
+Many digital marketing professionals couple slippery jargon with diverse tricks to justify their pay grade.
 But at the end of the day, staying in business comes down to two fundamental abilities: getting leads and closing deals.

 Consider the following generalized agency functions:

-In the business world, money is akin to oxygen – you won’t survive long without it.
+In business, money is akin to oxygen – you won’t survive long without it.
 The purpose of this post is to discuss how PPC marketing can help generate leads.

 If your business is struggling to stay afloat in the crowded waters of the competitive marketplace, it may be time to rethink your lead generation strategy.
 Particularly if your business has a long sales cycle that utilizes funnels.

-Pay-per-click (PPC) is a form of online advertising used to drive traffic to websites.
+Pay-per-click (PPC) is a form of online advertising that drives website traffic.
 As the name suggests, the advertiser pays a publisher when the ad is clicked.
 Pay-per-click is used to drive web traffic through search engines and social media platforms.

-The cost of a PPC campaign is set by advertisers who bid on the supposed value of a click in relation to a specific keyword, platform, and audience type.
+Advertisers who bid on the supposed value of a click in relation to a specific keyword, platform, and audience type set the cost of a PPC campaign.
 In a Search Campaign, Ad placement depends on the bid amount.

 It’s easy to be wary of online advertising because, on the surface, it sounds expensive.
 But remember, no marketing channel is free.
 Content creation, social media campaigns, and SEO all cost money.